Pauline Manor header 2025 (1)Pauline Manor header 2025 (1)Pauline Manor header 2025 (1)Pauline Manor header 2025 (1)

 On day two—day two!—Lando managed to destroy one of the “indestructible” planks.
 Naturally, he did it in the dead center of the room.
 And honestly?
 We didn’t even get mad.
 That’s just life with a herd of dachshunds.
 It already makes for a great story and adds to the charm in a weird way.

-The dining room still has a long way to go, but this was a huge step forward.
+The dining room still has a long way to go – like getting the ceiling painted – but this was a huge step forward.
 Sometimes just cleaning something up and giving it a new surface to stand on is enough to feel like progress.

 Even if there’s already a dachshund-shaped dent in the middle of it.